Best months to see northern lights!

 Best months to see northern lights – August.
 Aurora hunting in Rovaniemi Lapland Finland.

 August is when the night returns to Lapland after the summer break.
-The transition is slow, and with each night it becomes a little bit little darker.
+The transition is slow, and the nights are slowly getting darker.

 During the 1st week of August it is still too bright to see anything.
-However, starting from 2nd or 3rd week you can see a glimpses of aurora.
-The earliest night that I saw auroras was on the 8th of August 2022.
-This is probably due to the Solar Maximum because in previous years, I often I had to wait until 15–20 August to start the aurora season.
+However, starting from 2nd–3rd week we can see a glimpses of aurora.
+The earliest start for the aurora season for me was on the 8th of August in 2022, which was due to high solar activity during those weeks, however, it is quite normal to wait until 15–20 August to really start seeing auroras.

-First auroras are always very exciting to see, even if they appear less vibrant.
-In Mid-August, part of the sky stays bright throughout the whole night due to proximity of the Sun to the horizon, which can make aurora less visible.
+First auroras are always very exciting to see, even if they appear less vibrant due to night skies not being fully dark yet.
+In Mid-August, part of the sky stays bright throughout the whole night due to proximity of the Sun to the horizon.

 September

-September is one of the best months to see auroras, and for many reasons!
+September is one of the best months to see auroras, for various reasons.

-Another reason for September being amazing is the weather.
-It’s not as cold yet as in winter, and daytime temperatures are around +5…+15°C (41…59°F).
-Even at night time it is relatively warm, usually around 0°C (32°F), and there is no snow.
-If you don’t want to experience super cold temperatures of winter, like -25…-35°C (-13…-31°F), September might be the right season for you!
-As a bonus, you can also enjoy the beautiful fall colours of Lapland.
+Another great thing about September is the weather.
+Daytime temperatures are still around +5…+15°C (41…59°F), and even at night time it is relatively warm, usually around 0°C (32°F).
+If you don’t want to experience super cold winter temperatures in the range of -25…-35°C (-13…-31°F), September could be the right month for you.
+As a bonus we can enjoy the beautiful fall colours of Lapland.

-Third reason is that all the water is not frozen yet.
-The rivers and lakes are still free of ice and, giving an amazing opportunity to photograph aurora reflections in the water.
-For these reasons September is such a crazy month for auroras!
+Third reason is that the water is not frozen yet.
+The rivers and lakes are free of ice and that gives us an amazing opportunity to photograph aurora reflections in the water.

 Aurora Hunting Tour in Rovaniemi Lapland Finland.
 September is one of the best months to see northern lights!